The Forerunner

 Thronging the Healer

 7 Then Jesus, along with his disciples, withdrew to the sea; and great crowds from Galilee followed him.
 Moreover, many people from Judea, 8 Jerusalem, Idumea, the regions across the Jordan, and the vicinity of Tyre and Sidon came to him when they heard about the things he was doing.
-9 So he told his disciples that because of the crowd they should keep a small boat ready for him, lest the crowd4 should crush him; 10 for he had healed so many people that all who were sick and afflicted kept pressing in on him in order to touch him.
+9 So he told his disciples that because of the crowd they should keep a small boat ready for him, for fear that the crowd4 might crush him; 10 for he had healed so many people that all who were sick and afflicted kept pressing in on him in order to touch him.
 11 And whenever the unclean spirits saw him, they fell down before him and cried out, saying, “You are the Son of God!”
 12 But he would sharply command them not to make him known.

 The Twelve

 13 And he went up on the mountain and called for certain5 disciples whom he wanted; and they came to him.
-14 And he appointed twelve (whom he also called “apostles”),6 so that they would be with him, and that he might send them out to preach 15 with7 the authority to drive out demons.
+14 And he appointed twelve (whom he also called apostles)6 so that they would be with him, and that he might send them out to preach 15 with7 the authority to drive out demons.
 16 So he appointed the twelve: Simon, whom he named Peter, 17 James the son of Zebedee, John the brother of James (these two he named Boanerges, which means, “Sons of Thunder”), 18 Andrew, Philip, Bartholomew, Matthew, Thomas, James the son of Alphaeus, Thaddaeus, Simon the Zealot,8 19 and Judas Iscariot, who also betrayed him.

 The Unpardonable Sin